 37. Media Noche SF

 Once known for their flamingo mural (that’s sadly painted over), this Cuban hot spot is wellll worth a visit.
 I finally checked this fancy-ish fast and casual spot off my San Francisco food bucket list!
-I ordered a plate, but I’ve heard their Cubanos are outta this world as well.
+I ordered a pollo bowl, but I’ve heard their Cubanos are outta this world as well.
 Look down – the spot boasts beautiful floor tiles (perfect for your Instagram).
-And don’t miss out on a moonbar (ice cream dipped in chocolate). ✓
+And don’t miss out on a moonbar (ice cream dipped in chocolate) and that new gorgeous floral mural out front (one of the best photo spots in SF!)! ✓

 When a restaurant changes its menu each week based on the available ingredients found at local farmers markets, you know its gonna be good.
 Come for generous portions, a bomb ass wine list, and thoughtful, straightforward cocktails.